 One thing the Emerald Isle certainly has no shortage of is quality Irish bands and artists.

-U2 are arguably the most famous Irish musical export – achieving international renown as recording artists and a live act.
+U2 are one of the best Irish rock bands of all time – achieving international renown as recording artists and a live act.
 If you’ve exhausted your U2 back catalogue and are looking for some up-and-coming Irish bands and artists to listen to, we’ve got you covered.

 Here is our list of five Irish bands and artists who could very well be the next U2 – you can thank us later!

 5. Tebi Rex – living proof that Irish hip-hop is not an oxymoron

 Tebi Rex has a very different style to U2.
 Still, their passion for connecting crowds and their willingness to push artistic boundaries means it’s only a matter of time before this hip-hop duo attain Bono levels of fame.

 In 2019, 2FM named Tebi Rex one of their Rising 2019 Acts – and it’s easy to see why.
 They jump comfortably from genre to genre in their style, and there is a thoughtfulness to the way they piece together their work that is hard to beat.

 A perfect example of this is their album The Young Will Eat the Old – which has its roots in Greek mythology, and is divided into three acts representing three different phases of life.
 Not your average hip-hop album to say the least!

 Tebi Rex is one of the most unique Irish bands out there at the moment, and they will no doubt one day be just as legendary as the Greek myths they pay tribute to.

 4. Sorcha Richardson – girl power, but make it cool